walnashgit/FindMyPage/chrome-extension/README.md

    - Enter your search terms in the text area
    - Click the "Search" button
    - View the search results showing content from previously indexed pages
+   - Click on any result URL to open the page with your search terms automatically highlighted

+## Search Highlighting

+The extension now includes an automatic search term highlighting feature:

+1. When you search for content and click on a result, the page opens in a new tab
+2. Your search terms are automatically highlighted in yellow
+3. The page automatically scrolls to the first occurrence of your search terms
+4. All matching terms throughout the page are highlighted for easy scanning

+This makes it much easier to find relevant information within lengthy web pages.

 ## Notes